How To Write The Results/Findings Chapter

 - Draw your conclusions (e.g., “The chemical psilocybin does have an effect on time perception”)

-Finally, if the aim of your study is to develop and test a theoretical framework, this is the time to present it, following the testing of your hypotheses.
+Finally, if the aim of your study is to develop and test a conceptual framework, this is the time to present it, following the testing of your hypotheses.
 While you don’t need to develop or discuss these findings further in the results chapter, indicating whether the tests (and their p-values) support or reject the hypotheses is crucial.

 Step 8 – Provide a chapter summary